ivasilia/mofa1/README.md

 # mofa

-To fill the repositories with sample data, uncomment the contents of the main method in Application.init.
+To fill the repositories with sample data, uncomment the contents of the main method in ApplicationInit.java
 --------------------------------------------------------------------------------------------------------

 UNAUTHORIZED users can: